Lilly Teaching Fellows

-- The Fellows carry out the plan developed at the fall retreat by meeting approximately
+- The Fellows carry out the plan developed at the fall retreat by meeting approximately every

-twice a month with the co-directors to address the topics selected.
+three weeks with the co-directors to address the topics selected.
 Mentors and key

 experts from the university community are generally invited to each meeting as well.

 Meetings are highly interactive.